thiagomf/Estudos/README.md

 - Já trabalhou em times multidisciplinar?
 - Qual sua reação a um Feedback negativo?

-### Interface Builder
+## Interface Builder

 #### Inferface builder: StoryBoard or XIB Files UIKIT

 **Storyboard**: A visual representation of the app's screens where you can drag and drop UI elements and desing the layout.

 **XIB files**: These are individual interfaces files that can represent a single view or component.
-They allow you yo desing a specific UI element separately
+They allow you to design a specific UI element separately

 **View Code**: in contrast to using Interface builder, when you create views using code, you're essentially instantiating and configuring UI elements directly in your Swift files rather that visually designing them in Interface builder.

 **SwiftUI**: is a declarative UI framework introduced by Apple, you can define your user interface entirely in Swift code using SwiftUI's views, modifiers, and containers.

-### What is swift?
+## What is swift?

-Swift is a powerful and intuitive prgramming language.
+Swift is a powerful and intuitive programming language.

-**It's safe**, reduces commom programming errors by design, forces coding patterns like optinoals to handle nil values, type inference, and memory management techniques like automatic reference counting (ARC).
+**It's safe**, reduces commom programming errors by design, forces coding patterns like optionals to handle nil values, type inference, and memory management techniques like automatic reference counting (ARC).

 **Modern Syntax:** it includes features like closures, tuples, generics and powerful pattern matching.